-There are some online anxiety treatment programs available for free or a small fee.
+There are some online anxiety treatment programs available for free or at a small cost.
 You might want to try these if you’re unable to physically get to the doctor’s, or if you can’t afford treatment even with a mental health-care plan, or if you simply want to give it a go before seeing a GP.

 For people with mild to moderate anxiety, online therapies can be just as effective as face-to-face treatment.
 You can work through these programs on your own, as they can be used with or without a professional.
 Most e-therapies offer some sort of support from a psychologist via email, text or phone.

 - New Access: a free, six-session program with a professional to help support you through the stress of everyday issues.